hbsullivan/mr-robogers-neighborhood/README.md

 Code:
 countUpArray = ['31','21', '11']
 beepBoop(countUpArray)
-Expected Output: ["Won't you be my neighbor", 'Boop!', 'Beep!']
+Expected Output: ["Won't you be my neighbor", 'Boop!', 'Beep!']```

 ## Known Bugs

-- Only changes 1, 2, and 3 to "Beep!", "Boop!" and "Won't you be my neighbor?" respectively not any other numbers containing 1, 2, or 3
+- Only changes numbers containing 1, 2, and 3 up to a certain idex

 ## License